lzh-mb-mod/RTSCamera/README.md

   - You can select your formations by clicking on troop cards.

-    - Press `Alt` to show the mouse so that you can click on troop cards.
+    - Hold `Alt` to show the mouse so that you can click on troop cards.

 - Command System

+  - **New:** Hold `Shift` and give orders to add orders to queue.
+Your troops will execute them one by one.

+  - **New:** If you move/turn multiple formations at the same time, their relative positions/directions will be locked.

+    - If you give move order by dragging on the ground, formations will be placed better than they are in the base game.

+    - Hold `Ctrl` while dragging on the ground, formations' widths and relative positions will be locked.

+    - Hold `Alt` to disable the locking behavior described above.

   - You can make your formation charge to the enemy formation by clicking middle mouse button on enemy units.

-    - **New:** Press `Alt` while clicking to target the enemy without interrupting previous movement orders.
+    - **New:** Hold `Alt` while clicking to target the enemy without interrupting previous movement orders.
 For example, **let your archers focus shooting while holding position**.

-  - **New:** Fix several issues of order position marker in base game.

   - You can select your formations by clicking middle mouse button on soldiers.